-The Covered Passages in Paris are a world apart from the crowded museums or busy Grands Boulevards in Paris.
-By the end of the XVIIIth century town planners created a labyrinth of hidden commercial galleries across the city with beautiful stained glass ceilings, mosaic works and iron latticework, all bathed in natural light.
-Apart from its dominating merchant role, they were also the new bourgeois’ favorite stroll, the place to show up and socialize in its endless cafes, restaurants or small theaters.
+The Covered Passages Paris (Passages Couverts Paris in French) are a world apart from the crowded museums or busy Grands Boulevards and one of the best Paris hidden gems.
+By the end of the XVIIIth century town planners created a labyrinth of commercial covered walkways across the city with beautiful stained glass ceilings, mosaic works and iron latticework, all bathed in natural light.
+Apart from its dominating merchant role, they were also the new bourgeois’ favorite stroll, the place to show up and socialize in its endless cute cafes, restaurants or small theaters.

-Over the years only few passages survived.
-Restored to its former glory they are nowadays real Art Nouveau / Neoclassical architectural gems and if you know where to look you will find delightful ancient boutiques, cute tearooms and other curiosity shops.
-These charming passages, totally free to visit, are the perfect shelter for a rainy day but also a trip back in time to the wonderful Belle Époque.
+Over the years only few covered walkways survived.
+Restored to its former glory, they are nowadays real Art Nouveau / Neoclassical architectural gems and if you know where to look you will find delightful ancient boutiques, cute cafes and other curiosity shops.
+These charming Parisian walkways, totally free to visit, are the perfect shelter for a rainy day but also a trip back in time to the wonderful Belle Époque.

-Luckily most of these galleries are in the second and ninth Parisian districts so you can go from one passage to the following one by foot.
+Luckily most of these covered walkways in Paris are in the 2nd and 9th Paris arrondissements so you can go from one covered walkway to the following one by foot.
 With few exceptions, they open from Monday to Saturday, during the business hours.

-Built in 1823, this gallery is considered the most beautiful, elegant and exquisite passage in Paris.
-If you have time to visit only one covered passage, choose this one.
-Today Gallerie Vivienne gathers luxury boutiques, bookshops, fabric shops and lovely bistros.
+Built in 1823, this covered walkway is considered the most beautiful, elegant and exquisite covered passage in Paris.
+If you have time to visit only one covered walkway, choose this one.
+Today Galerie Vivienne Paris gathers luxury boutiques, bookshops, fabric shops and lovely Paris bistros.
 Don’t miss its elegant architecture and the original mosaic floor with the names of the former shops at the entrance of them.

-» THE PERFECT BREAK: Bistrot Vivienne (rue des Petits Champs), a typical Parisian bistro with quality traditional cuisine.
-A Priori Thé (#35) is an elegant Parisian tearoom, perfect for your afternoon tea.
+» THE PERFECT BREAK: Bistrot Vivienne (rue des Petits Champs), a typical Paris bistro with quality traditional cuisine.
+A Priori Thé (#35) is an elegant cute cafe and tearoom.

-Its entrance is on the same street than Gallerie Vivienne so it is impossible to get lost!
-Actually Passage Colbert (1826) was built to be in competition with Gallerie Vivienne but it was less successful than its rival.
+Its entrance is on the same street than Galerie Vivienne so it is impossible to get lost!
+Actually Passage Colbert (1826) was built to be in competition with Galerie Vivienne but it was less successful than its rival.
 Don’t miss the richness of its architecture and neoclassical decoration and of course its 15-metres diameter rotunda, its main feature.
-This gallery is mainly orientated towards culture so there are no shops here.
+This covered walkway is mainly orientated towards culture so there are no shops here.
 It hosts l’Institut National d’Histoire de l’Art and L’Institut National du Patrimoine.

 3. PASSAGE DU GRAND CERF – THE HIDDEN GEM